TheBeachLab/selfhosted/README.md

 ### Gitlab?
 No, thanks

-I initially started installing gitlab but I abandon.
+I started installing gitlab but I abandon.
 It's so, so, so, so bloated with features I don't need.
 It's a pain in the a$$ to configure with an already existing nginx server.
 And its a nightmare to later maintain it.
 So I uninstalled gitlab, reverted all changes and I installed a plain git server.
 Because in the end. all I want is a place to store my repos.
 This is not a multiuser environment.

 ### Setup a plain git server